 Besides, since 1980, there have been four reported cases in the world literature of comfrey toxicity.
 Proving the severity of the problem.

 Again it is of no consequence that before 1980, no human toxicity was ever recorded.
 Also, the four cases each involved very high consumption levels (one lady took ten cups of comfrey tea a day plus comfrey pills by the handful for more than a year) along with other complicating factors, including other illness and other potential sources of toxicity.

 The rest is history as they say.
 Comfrey is banned for internal use in quite a few countries.
 Protecting those whose health is already compromised, and who are using many other substances, totally unsupervised, and without the proper information.

 So why then do herbalists keep on using comfrey when they know that it is banned as a foodstuff ingredient?

-First up, contemporary herbologists seldomly use comfrey internally anyway.
+First up, contemporary herbologists seldom use comfrey internally.
 When they do, it does not make up the bulk of their diet.
 Not eighty leaves a day as in the infant rat’s diet anyway.
 What’s more, when they do take it (like our friend Ida did) they will usually take it in the form of a tincture made from dried leaves.
 And again, the dosage is not even close to that fed to the lab rats.
 If it were, they’d have alcohol poisoning long before they had any other contra-indications.